flexycode/CCPRGG2L_INTERMEDIATE_FINAL_EXAM/README.md

 ```

 #### Features
+- User Registration: Allows users to create an account and securely register their personal information.
+- Account Management: Enables users to manage their bank accounts, including creating new accounts, viewing balances, and making transactions.
+- Transaction History: Provides a detailed transaction history for each user, allowing them to track their financial activities.
+- Security Measures: Implements robust security measures, such as encryption and authentication, to ensure the safety of user data.
 - Create new bank accounts with unique account numbers and account holder names.
 - Deposit money into existing accounts.
 - Withdraw money from existing accounts, with checks for sufficient balance.